 It is true that the chair allows infants to interact with their surroundings.
 However, in providing support for the baby’s posture, the chair discourages the child from developing their own stability.

 Instead, the best environment for this experimentation and discovery is uninhibited on their tummy and their back, in a safe place.
 This position will still allow the child to interact with their surroundings, while supporting their natural and complete progression of development.
+However, tummy time is just as good or better for encouraging interaction with their surroundings, as infants can get sensory input that will trigger brain and motor pattern development in a natural progression.

 Infants are incredible adapters and learners.
 And infants require time on their backs and tummies to develop.
 That is why we do not recommend Bumbo Seats and other fixed devices for infants, like infant floor seats and jumper seats.